onflow/nft-storefront/docs/documentation.md

 ### Considerations

-1. ***Auto cleanup*** the `NFTStorefrontV2` standard autoamtes the cleanup of duplicate listings at time of sale.
+1. ***Auto cleanup*** the `NFTStorefrontV2` standard automates the cleanup of duplicate listings at time of sale.
 However, if an NFT has a large number of duplicate listings, it may slow the purchase and, in the worst case, may trigger an out-of-gas error.

     ***Note:*** We recommend maintaining <= 50(TBD) duplicate listings of any given NFT.